 Confusion also came in early June.
 MPs faced the bizarre spectacle of queuing for over 40 minutes in socially-distanced lines outside the House of Commons to vote for a bill that would put an end to the “hybrid” voting system, which consisted of some MPs voting in the Commons and others doing so via video link since Parliament reopened in mid-April.

 However, the government has been accused of discriminating against those who cannot attend Parliament for age or medical reasons, who will still be able to question the government remotely but not to vote.

 On top of that, the PM’s chief political advisor, Dominic Cummings faced criticism for driving 400 kilometres to stay in the property of his parents’ farm in Durham, where he and his wife and son self-isolated while suffering coronavirus symptoms, breaching official government guidance.

 While Cummings denied any wrongdoing and the PM insisted his advisor had acted “responsibly, legally and with integrity”, two opposition leaders, as well as about 40 Conservative lawmakers had called for the Cummings to step down.
 On 28 May, Durham police said they did not consider Cummings had committed an offence when he had travelled from London Durham, noting he might have committed a minor breach when travelling from there to Barnard Castle.

 ‘Too early’ for life after COVID

-UK PM Boris Johnson said on 27 April that it is “too early” to ease up on restrictions now as a second wave would be a “disaster,” stressing the importance of only relaxing measures when they can be sure there will be no second peak.
+PM Boris Johnson said on 27 April that it was “too early” to ease up restrictions as a second wave would be a “disaster,” stressing the importance of only relaxing measures when they can be sure there will be no second peak.